fmbot-discord/docs/docs/commands/albums.md

 ### .fmcover (`.fmco`)

-Shows the cover for the album you're currently listening to.
+Shows the cover for the album you're currently listening to or searching for.

 !!! note "Examples"
     `.fmco`

     `.fmcover`

+    `.fmcover la priest inji`